 Can Knits be Machine Dried?

 Some yarns that say they are machine washable say they can be dried in the dryer as well (though some call for lying a garment flat to dry).
-In almost all cases I air dry my hand knits just to be extra sure that they won't stretch out, shrink or otherwise get damaged in the dryer.
+In almost all cases we air dry our handknits just to be extra sure that they won't stretch out, shrink or otherwise get damaged in the dryer.

 One notable exception is knit washcloths and towels knit out of cotton.
-I don't mind if these items shrink and it just seems silly to air dry a washcloth.
+We don't mind if these items shrink and it just seems silly to air dry a washcloth.

 You can certainly use your own judgment when it comes to drying your hand knits in the machine.
 If you're worried about a yarn's dryability (or washability, for that matter), knit up a swatch, take good measurements, then machine wash and dry and measure again to see if it stretched, shrunk or if anything else unpleasant happened.